Mom & Daughter 13th Birthday Getaway

 My oldest daughter turned 13 just a couple of weeks ago, and I knew we wanted to do something special for her since 13 is an enormous deal.
-Several years ago we stopped throwing “friend” birthday parties for our kids and instead began to invest in creating memories and experiences together.
-For my son’s birthday this year we went to Dollywood and Dollywood Splash Country, but since I am having a baby in just a few weeks I knew we wouldn’t be able to go far or do very much.
-But at an age when many girls start to pull away from their moms, my husband and I want to be very intentional to invest in her heart and let her know how special she is to us.
+Several years ago, we stopped throwing “friend” birthday parties for our kids and instead began to invest in creating memories and experiences together.
+For my son’s birthday this year, we went to Dollywood and Dollywood Splash Country, but since I am having a baby in just a few weeks, I knew we wouldn’t be able to go far or do much.
+But at an age when many girls start to pull away from their moms, my husband and I want to be very intentional in investing in her heart and let her know how special she is to us.
 Plus, five years is all we have left before she is legally an adult.
 This is why I wanted to take her away for the night for her birthday despite being 36 weeks pregnant and so very uncomfortable.
-I wanted to spend one on one time with her because I know in the coming years she is going to spread her wings to fly alone.
+I wanted to spend one-on-one time with her because I know she will spread her wings to fly alone in the coming years.
 The process, while necessary, won’t be easy for us.
-However, it’s up to us as her parents to invest in her heart and our relationship now.
-Her 13th birthday was a chance I didn’t want to miss, and I knew it could be something she would remember the rest of her life.
+However, it’s up to us as her parents to invest in her heart and our relationship.
+Her 13th birthday was a chance I didn’t want to miss, and I knew it could be something she would remember for the rest of her life.

 In saying all that, my husband and I felt that a mom/daughter night away would be best.
 Morgan’s love language is time and individual attention.
-This would give me a chance to spend focused time with her and fill her love tank full before her new baby sister is born.
-After thinking about where we should go, we decided on The Chattanoogan in Chattanooga, TN since it’s close by and well known for having luxurious accommodations.
+This would allow me to spend focused time with her and fill her love tank full before her new baby sister is born.
+After thinking about where we should go, we decided on The Chattanoogan in Chattanooga, TN, since it’s close by and well known for having luxurious accommodations.
 I wanted to treat her like a big girl and plan a getaway that would blow her socks off.
 Also, The Chattanoogan has a spa, which would be something we could enjoy together and it wouldn’t be too taxing on me this far along in my pregnancy.
-Since most of our getaway would be spent at the hotel, I wanted to make sure we picked somewhere really nice especially now that she is getting older.
+Since most of our getaway would be spent at the hotel, I wanted to make sure we picked somewhere lovely, especially now that she is getting older.

 This was our first trip to The Chattanoogan.
-We were greeted with a charming lobby all decorated for Christmas and a warm fire burning in the fireplace to set the ambiance.
-When we checked in the hotel, one of the gentlemen behind the counter greeted Morgan with, “Happy Birthday!
+We were greeted with a charming lobby decorated for Christmas and a warm fire burning in the fireplace to set the ambiance.
+When we checked into the hotel, one of the gentlemen behind the counter greeted Morgan with, “Happy Birthday!
 I hope you enjoy your stay.
 You guys have dinner reservations tonight, don’t you?”
 This was just the beginning of so many people working together to make her feel special.
 Once we were in our room, I was very impressed with the cleanliness, which is super important in my book.
-Our room was well appointed, and there were surprises awaiting us.
+Our room was well-appointed, and surprises were awaiting us.
 First, balloons and a birthday card signed by the hotel staff and a fruit bowl with bottled water.

 We each ordered a garden salad along with steak and mashed potatoes.
 It’s hard to tell by the picture, but we both decided it was the best meal we had ever tasted in our entire lives.
-The steak was cooked perfectly as we asked and the mashed potatoes were so rich and creamy.
+The steak was cooked perfectly as we asked, and the mashed potatoes were rich and creamy.
 I don’t even know what kind of gravy or sauce was on the steak, but it was incredible too.
-Between the homemade bread, salad, and the main course we stuffed ourselves full.
+We stuffed ourselves full between the homemade bread, salad, and the main course.

 I was not expecting dessert because of my daughter’s peanut and tree nut allergies.
-It is a rarity for us to order dessert out and that is only after asking a million questions about the ingredients before saying yes.
-Most of the time it’s just not worth it because we know she will end up disappointed.
-Then, if we go to a youth event or homeschool community meal, I always make a dessert, so we know that it’s safe.
+It is a rarity for us to order dessert out, and that is only after asking a million questions about the ingredients before saying yes.
+Most of the time, it’s just not worth it because we know she will end up disappointed.
+Then, if we go to a youth event or homeschool community meal, I always make a dessert, so we know it’s safe.
 When the chef came out to let me know he was making a special dessert just for her that was not on the menu but completely safe, I wanted to cry.
-Morgan has so many food restrictions with her being a type I diabetic and having severe allergies that we just aren’t used to a restaurant taking the time to cater to her specific needs.
+Morgan has so many food restrictions with her being a type I diabetic and having severe allergies that we aren’t used to a restaurant taking the time to cater to her specific needs.
 If you are an allergy mom, you know how this made me feel.
 Her special dessert was vanilla ice cream topped with a fruit medley, crumbled cinnamon thins, and fresh whipped topping.
-Despite the fact that we were already beyond full we devoured our dessert.
+Even though we were already beyond full, we devoured our dessert.
 It was fantastic!!
-I wish I would have gotten a photo with Morgan and the chef together.
+I wish I had gotten a photo with Morgan and the chef together.
 It was such a special birthday dinner for her.
-The extra steps that The Broad Street Grille took to ensure it was a special night did not go unnoticed.
+The extra steps The Broad Street Grille took to ensure it was a special night did not go unnoticed.
 She said she felt like a celebrity.